 Chantal Akerman’s From the East (D’Est, 1993)

-The film sets out in Poland, with a few sprayed cement blocks and a wall that is barely tall enough to serve as an analogy to “the Wall”; a Warsteiner beer sign; a man who’s waiting for the bus, smoking and drinking beer; and trees that blow in the wind.
-We wouldn’t be able to tell the place or time of the setting hadn’t it been for the title screen: Akerman wanders around an anonymous world (the East, we are told), one that lacks identity as much as any village does.
-Only as we travel further eastwards, the East seems to reveal its ‘real’ face with the eternally sad landscapes and the grey skies, and people living their troubled and monotonous lives.
-Often, the camera will track alongside large groups of people waiting at a train station or bus stop: some glancing at the camera, some staring at it, some ignoring it; some silent, some smiling, some displeased.
-Meanwhile, the noses and eye-brows ascend and descend in height and position, warts and pimples appear from time to time, and make-up partly conceals the pale skin tones of the women.
+The film sets out in Poland, with a few sprayed cement blocks and a wall that is barely tall enough to serve as an analogy to “the Wall”.
+There is a Warsteiner beer sign, a man who’s waiting for the bus, smoking and drinking beer, and trees that blow in the wind.
+We wouldn’t be able to tell the place or time of the setting hadn’t it been for the title screen: Akerman wanders around an anonymous world, one that lacks identity as much as any village does.
+Only as we travel further eastwards, the East seems to reveal its ‘real’ face with the eternally sad landscapes and grey skies, a place where people seem to live troubled and monotonous lives.
+Often, the camera will track alongside large groups of people waiting at a train station or bus stop: some glance at the camera, some stare at it, others ignore it; some are silent, some smile, some seem displeased.
+Meanwhile, the noses and eye-brows ascend and descend in height and position, warts and pimples appear from time to time, and make-up partly conceals the pale skin tone of women.
 Grim faces, grey walls, muddy landscapes: indeed, Akerman is not particularly worried about picturing the East in a favorable fashion.
-The fact that these masses of peole do not seem to mind the eternal and purposeless waiting is troubling, if not disturbing.
+The fact that these masses of people do not seem to mind the eternal and purposeless waiting is troubling, if not disturbing.
 But then again, waiting was not an activity foreign to the citizens of the Eastern Bloc.
-The lines you had to endure in the Soviet Union (as well as many Socialist countries) only to obtain basic products such as dairy products or toilet paper were notorious.
-There is a joke from Glasnost times in which a man, standing in such a line, suddenly snaps, leaving the line with the intention of assassinating Gorbatschow (thus hoping to avenge the unchanged economic misery).
+The lines you had to endure in the Soviet Union (as well as many Socialist countries) only to obtain basic products such as =toilet paper were notorious.
+There is a joke from Glasnost times in which a man, standing in such a line, suddenly snaps, leaving the line with the intention of assassinating Gorbatschow, thus hoping to avenge the unchanged economic misery.
 Soon enough, he is spotted rejoining the line, as it turns out that the line for killing Gorbatschow is even longer than the one he had been standing in…

-Looking at Akerman’s oeuvre, though, it is doubtful that the East alone is to be blamed for the aggressive monotony in From the East (indeed, one may expect that a film of Akerman about Japan would not have been shot in Pachinko parlors).
+Looking at Akerman’s oeuvre, though, it is doubtful that the East alone is to be blamed for the aggressive monotony in From the East (indeed, one may conjecture that a film of Akerman about Japan would not have been shot in Pachinko parlors either).
 Rather, throughout her work, Akerman is constantly challenging a certain conception of art: her work is not simply Anti-Hollywoodian, but opposing the superficial connection of cinema with drama.
-The tension here is not between real and false emotions; the problem lies precisely in the ominously transparent organisation of emotions on screen.
+The tension here is not between real and false emotions; the problem lies precisely in the ominously transparent organization of emotions on screen.
 Everything is too obvious, too simple to be true, ready for consumption.
 And of course, there is another enemy: time, or, rather, its non-existence in a cinema that paces and shouts and shoots, but becomes perpetual in Akerman’s films.
-From the East, be it intentionally or not, convincingly embeds these struggles into non-fiction, in this case a world where stillness reigns over words, and noone seems to worry about the purpose or meaning of it all.
+From the East, be it intentionally or not, convincingly embeds these struggles into non-fiction, in this case a world where stillness reigns over words, and nobody seems to worry about the purpose or meaning of it all.
 It all just sits and stands there, unconcerned about what we, the observers, may think – the boldness of existence, a power one is glad to be reminded of.
-Certainly, Akerman’s films thus challenge the boundaries of the cinematic medium, but the risk with such a radical approach is always that you may fall wayside.
-Though in one way or another, art is always a juvenile compromise between wanting and wanting to want, the real extent of this fight is seldom uncovered as thoroughly as it is in a film like From the East.
-To those who hoped for an earlier ‘climax’ in Jeane Dielman, this film will be a tough bone to chew on.
+Certainly, Akerman’s films thus challenge the boundaries of the cinematic medium, though the risk with such a radical approach is that it may fall wayside.
+If in one way or another, art is always a juvenile compromise between wanting and wanting to want, the real extent of this struggle is seldom uncovered as thoroughly as it is in a film like From the East.
+For those who hoped for an earlier ‘climax’ in Jeane Dielman, this film will be a tough bone to chew on.
 But perhaps, it is a torture worth going through.
 Wait and see.